-\begin{objectType}[Composite objects] A geometric object may be \emph{composite}, \ie it may consist of a collection of subsets of the geometric space, without being identified with the union of those subsets. \end{objectType}
+\begin{frem} \begin{objectType}[Composite objects] A geometric object may be composite, i.e., it may consist of a collection of subsets of the geometric space without being identified with the union of those subsets. \end{objectType} \end{frem}

 \begin{example}[of Type \ref{type:space_collection_subsets}] Consider a triangle $ABC$ in the Euclidean plane.
 Let $M\in[BC]$ be the middle of the segment $[BC]$, and let $N\in[BC]$ so that the half-line $[AN$ is the bisector of the angle $\angle{CAB}$.
-Then the half-lines $[AM$ and $[AN$ are distinct, even though in the case when $|AB|=|AC|$ they coincide as subsets of the plane.
-Therefore, they should be considered as distinct objects composing the figure, and considering instead their union would miss this fact.
+Then, the half-lines $[AM$ and $[AN$ are distinct, even though, in the case when $|AB|=|AC|$, they coincide as subsets of the plane.
+Therefore, they should be considered as distinct objects composing the figure, and considering their union instead would miss this fact.

 Even though the edges $[AB]$ and $[AC]$ of the triangle $ABC$ are subsets of the plane that share the point $A$, they are distinct objects.
-If the triangle is degenerate so that $B\in[AC]$, $[AB]\subset[AC]$, and it is even possible that $B=C$, in which case $[AB]=[AC]$ as sets, but theorems that apply to general triangles remain valid if we consider the edges $[AB]$ and $[AC]$ as distinct objects.
+If the triangle is degenerate so that $B\in[AC]$, $[AB]\subset[AC]$, and it is even possible that $B=C$, in which case, $[AB]=[AC]$ as sets; however, theorems that apply to general triangles remain valid only if we consider the edges $[AB]$ and $[AC]$ as distinct objects.

-Such extreme and degenerate situations occur for instance in problems of geometric locus, where it is essential to consider that distinct points remain distinct even when they happen to coincide.
-For example, given a segment $[BC]$ in plane, the geometric locus of the points $A$ for which the angle $\angle{CAB}$ is right is the circle having $[BC]$ as diameter.
+Such extreme and degenerate situations occur, for instance, in problems of geometric locus, where it is essential to consider the distinct points as remaining distinct even when they happen to coincide.
+For example, given a segment $[BC]$ in the plane, the geometric locus of the point $A$, for which the angle $\angle{CAB}$ is right, is the circle with $[BC]$ as that diameter.
 But if we exclude the cases when $A=B$ and $A=C$, the locus is no longer a full circle.

-Classical mechanisms can be composed of rigid bodies connected by gears, belts, cams, linkages \etc. From geometric point of view they are Type \ref{type:space_collection_subsets} objects too.
-Classical waves and fields can occupy common regions in space and interfere, yet they remain distinct and continue to propagate unaffected.
-In particular, gravity is not affected by the presence of electromagnetic waves.
+Classical mechanisms can be composed of rigid bodies connected by gears, belts, cams, linkages, \etc. From a geometric point of view, they are Type \ref{type:space_collection_subsets} objects too.
+Classical waves and fields can occupy common regions in space and interfere, yet they remain distinct and continue to propagate in a way that is unaffected.
+In particular, gravity is not affected by the presence of electromagnetic waves. \end{example}